Vegas shooter's girlfriend Marilou Danley arrives in LA

 Authorities in the US, Philippines and Australia have been involved in the search for Danley, in the hope she might be able to shed some light on what led the 64-year-old to kill 58 people and injure hundreds more.

-Maria Antoinette Mangrobang, the Philippine Bureau of Immigration spokeswoman, said Danley had left Manila for Los Angeles, where her flight landed around 7:30 p.m.
+Maria Antoinette Mangrobang, the Philippine Bureau of Immigration spokeswoman, said Danley, who travels on an Australian passport, had left Manila for Los Angeles, where her flight landed around 7:30 p.m.
 Tuesday local time.

 Mangrobang added Danley had arrived in the Philippines from Tokyo on September 25.
 There has been communication between authorities in the Philippines, the FBI and the US Department of Homeland Security, the spokeswoman said.